ShaojunLab/TeaCNV/README.md

 ## Usage

-If you have installed TeaCNV, you can set the working path, load the sample data, and specify the reference normal cell annotation by setting the ·ref_group_names· parameter, then run TeaCNV as follows: you can run the example data with:
+If you have installed TeaCNV, you can set the working path, load the sample data, and specify the reference normal cell annotation by setting the `ref_group_names` parameter, then run TeaCNV as follows: you can run the example data with:
 ```
 library(infercnv)